Aloe africana Mill.

 Aloe angustifolia, Aloe bolusii, Aloe perfoliata var. africana, Aloe pseudoafricana, Pachidendron africanum, Pachidendron angustifolium

 Aloe africana is a succulent plant with an erect stem and fleshy, lance-shaped leaves densely crowded in an apical rosette.
-It usually grows up to 6 feet (1.8 m) but sometimes taller, with rosettes densely crowded with gracefully arching 2 foot (60 cm) long, grayish-blue-green leaves that have prominent, sharp, red teeth along the margins and in a row running along the middle of the lower surface with older leaves skirting the trunk.
-Flowering on this species can happen at other times but most often in mid-winter to early spring, with an unbranched to fewbranched, up to 3 foot (90 cm) tall inflorescence of erect, long-tapering, terminal spikes of flowers that are orange in bud and turn yellow just prior to opening from the bottom of the spike upwards.
+It usually grows up to 6 feet (1.8 m), but sometimes taller, with rosettes densely crowded with gracefully arching up to 2 feet (60 cm) long, grayish-blue-green leaves that have prominent red, sharp teeth along the margins and in a row running along the middle of the lower surface with older leaves skirting the trunk.
+Flowering can happen at other times but most often in mid-winter to early spring, with an unbranched to few-branched, up to 3 feet (90 cm) tall inflorescence of erect, long-tapering, terminal spikes of flowers.
+They are are orange in bud and turn yellow just prior to opening from the bottom of the spike upwards.
 The individual flowers are held in a downward inclination but uniquely turn upwards towards the tips, making identification of this species quite easy.